 Improving the Experience for Customers and Staff

 Remember, customers aren’t the only ones who are subject to your call center protocols.
-Happy employees make productive workers, and many managers have been able to improve their customer relations by accommodating the needs of their staff.
+Happy employees make productive workers, and many managers have been able to improve their call center metrics and customer relations by accommodating the needs of their staff.
 Once your workforce is satisfied with their environment, it will be much easier to introduce changes that specifically cater to your customers.